alistair-graham/Location-Locator/README.md

 - Authentication:  Checking who is sending the request.
 - Authorisation: Checking what actions a requester is allowed to perform.
 - Rate limiting, server-side caching, CORS, status page, timing metrics + alerts, public API documentation, handling headers such as `Accept` etc.
 - Persistent storage: I didn't have enough time for that unfortunately!
-- A whole lot of other things...
+I had a time limit due to an offer I must respond to on Friday, two other coding tests and only having the evening to work on the coding tests.
+In terms of persistent storage, I might look at using Entity Framework with SQLite or PostgreSQL.
+I would add a DBContext service which would handle the database operations.